Andreea Esca

-Andreea Ioana Esca Eram (/ro/; born 29 August 1972) is a Romanian television journalist.
-Being one of the most influential faces in Romanian media, she has been working for Pro TV since December 1995.
-She also hosts "La radio", a show aired on Radio Europa FM.
-She is married to Alexandre Eram, with whom she has two children: Alexia and Aris.
+Andreea Ioana Esca Eram (/ro/; born 29 August 1972) is a Romanian television journalist and a prominent figure in Romanian media.
+She has been working for Pro TV since December 1995 and also hosts "La Radio", a program broadcast on Radio Europa FM.

-She graduated from a journalism school in 1990.
-She studied at CNN.
-She has been working as a news presenter at the Romanian television channel PRO TV for 27 years, since its beginning.
+Esca graduated from a journalism school in 1990 and later trained at CNN in the United States.
+She has been a news presenter at Pro TV since its launch in 1995, a role she continues to hold.

-In 2002, she won the National Audiovisual Council prize for "Woman of the Year".
-She has been married since 2000 to businessman Alexandre Douglas Eram.
-They have two children.

-Since 2006 she is the editorial director of "The One" magazine.
-Andreea is also a member of the "CNN World Report" team.
-In 2014 she released an autobiography titled "Ce-am făcut când am tăcut" [What I did while I was quiet] (in Romanian).
+In 2002, she was honored with the National Audiovisual Council's "Woman of the Year" award.
+She is also a member of the "CNN World Report" team.
+In 2014, she published her memoir "Ce-am făcut când am tăcut" (What I Did While I Was Silent), written in Romanian.

 Biography

-Andreea Esca was born on August 29, 1972, in Bucharest, Romania.
-Her parents were Dumitru & Lucia Esca.
-Esca studied at the Superior School of Journalism (Școala Superioară de Jurnalism) and later moved on professionally to the Center of Independent Journalism in Prague, CNN Atlanta (USA), and also Athens, Greece.
+Esca was born on 29 August 1972 in Bucharest, Socialist Republic of Romania, the only child of Dumitru and Lucia Esca.
+She studied at the Superior School of Journalism (Școala Superioară de Jurnalism) and later completed professional training at the Center for Independent Journalism in Prague, CNN in Atlanta, United States, and in Athens, Greece.